© 2024 University of Missouri - KBIA

 Earlier that month, MU’s Title IX office disclosed that they had logged 13 reports of students’s drinks possibly being drugged at different locations on or near campus, including two bars and six fraternities.

-Caoilinn Goss is the Audio Convergence Editor at KBIA.
-She trains and oversees student reporters, editors and anchors to produce daily afternoon newscasts.
+Caoilinn Goss was the Audio Convergence Editor at KBIA.
+She trained and oversaw student reporters, editors and anchors to produce daily afternoon newscasts.
 She's also a Missouri Journalism School alum.

 The Columbia Missourian is a community news organization managed by professional editors and staffed by Missouri School of Journalism students who do the reporting, design, copy editing, information graphics, photography and multimedia.